Skip to content Skip to footer navigation

 Smell something?
 It might be time to say bye bye to your old bed.

-In a second test, we place the mattress in a hot room and gradually add moisture over a period of 10 hours to simulate sweat during sleep.
+We place the mattress in a hot room and gradually add moisture over a period of five hours to simulate sweat during sleep.
 At the end, we measure how much moisture is retained, looking for mattresses that hold onto as little as possible.

 The point is this: you don't want any sweat or other icky bodily fluids to stay inside your mattress.
 If it flows through the mattress – great.
 If not, it can hang around and create all kinds of unpleasant smells.